NikolaOjkicCode/Humble_Beginnings/Think_Java_Book/1.Chapter/chp_1_exercises/README.md

 1.Create a java file and in it (in comments), answer these questions:

-	-In computer jargon, what's the dierence between a statement and a comment?
+	-In computer jargon, what's the diference between a statement and a comment?
 	-What does it mean to say that a program is portable?
 	-In common English, what does the word compile mean?